cosmos/sdk-tutorials/voter/index.md

 ## Voting App Goals

 Create a blockchain poll app with a voting module.
-The app requires that the end user can:
+The app requires that the app end user can:

 - Sign in
 - Create polls